jericson/jericson.github.io/_posts/2016-01-15-second_try.md

 The hard part&mdash;the bottom line&mdash;is being self-critical enough to recognize when our ideas aren't a good idea.
-The next hardest part is admitting publicly that we screwed up, not with the way we communicted, but in the idea itself.
+The next hardest part is admitting publicly that we screwed up, not with the way we communicated, but in the idea itself.
 Far too often, we don't complete the loop on bad ideas even when we recognize them.

 I wrote in my review of Stack Exchange's 2015 accomplishments: